Table of Contents

 Key Contributions of Charles Darwin in Paleontology

-- Famous for that controversial theory, Darwin drew conclusions from the fossils and likelihood between related living organisms.
+- Famous for that controversial theory, Darwin concluded the fossils and likelihood between related living organisms.

-- After finalizing all the evidence he found, Darwin was able to write his book entitled On the Origin of Species by Means of Natural Selection.
+- After finalizing all the evidence he found, Darwin was able to write his book entitled On the Origin of Species using Natural Selection.

 Further Reading: History of Evolution.